 where \(\mathcal{D} := \{(D_i, X_i)\}_{i=1}^N\) is the diagram-caption pairs, $g$ is the vision encoder, $h$ is the text encoder, and \(\tau\) is a temperature parameter.
 We named the resulting vision encoder as \geoclip{}. \cref{sec:hparams} provides the details, including hyper-parameters.

 We compare the performance of \geoclip{} to other self-supervised approaches trained with the same dataset.
-We test three self-supervised approaches: Jigsaw~\citep{geoqa, geoqa-plus}, MAE~\citep{scagps, geox}, and VQ-VAE~\citep{unimath} used in previous work to improve the recognition performance of plane diagrams.
+We test three self-supervised approaches: Jigsaw~\citep{geoqa, geoqa-plus}, MAE~\citep{scagps, geox}, and VQ-VAE~\citep{unimath}, used in previous work to improve the recognition performance of plane diagrams.
 We use the same architecture used for \geoclip{} for Jigsaw and MAE with the hyper-parameters used in the previous works.
 For VQ-VAE, we follow the architecture of \citet{unimath}.
 All model performances are measured through the linear probing used in \cref{sec:benchmakr_results}.

 As shown in \cref{tab:linear_probing}, \geoclip{} recognizes geometric features better than existing baselines and self-supervised methods.
 The self-supervised approaches generally perform poorly for the benchmark, justifying the choice of the objective.
 We also compare the performance of \geoclip{} against other encoders such as OpenCLIP.
-Note that although we outperform the other encoders in difficult tasks such as SquareShape and AngleDetection, these results might be \emph{unfair} since the training set of \geoclip{} is similar to the diagrams in the benchmark.
+Note that although we outperform the other encoders in tasks such as SquareShape and AngleDetection, these results might be \emph{unfair} compared to the existing pretrained vision encoders, since the training set of \geoclip{} is similar to the diagrams in the benchmark.
 The t-SNE plots of the embeddings from the vision encoders are illustrated at \cref{fig:tsne_benchmark}.

 We further ablate the filtering process in \geoclip{}.
 To this end, we compare \geoclip{} with its two variants: \emph{GeoCLIP (F $\times$)}, which uses the captions generated without filtering.
 We also test \emph{GeoCLIP (2K)}, which is trained on only 2,000 pairs, to see the effectiveness of the large-scale dataset.
-The results in \cref{tab:linear_probing} imply both the filtering and the training set size matter in enhancing geometric properties recognition.
+The results in \cref{tab:linear_probing} imply that both the filtering and the training set size matter in enhancing geometric properties recognition.